APPENDIX 1 - DATA PROCESSING AGREEMENT ("DPA")

 Re b) III: Reference number, such as an order ID or similar.

 e) Location(s), including name of country/countries of processing

 - The United States

 - United Kingdom

-Depending on which Trustpilot service the Customer has chosen, this can respectively be the Automated Feedback Service, Business Generated Links, Kickstart solution and/or API Invitation Link.
+Depending on which Trustpilot service the Customer has chosen, this can respectively be the Automated Feedback Service, Business Generated Links, Unique Links, Kickstart solution and/or API Invitation Link.